TOD-theses/paper-T-RACE/main.typ

 By inspecting the source code from the tracers for Reth@paradigm_revm-inspectors_2024 and results from the RPC call, we found out, that for every touched account it always includes the account’s balance, nonce and code in the prestate.
 For instance, even when only the balance was accessed, it will also include the nonce in the prestate#footnote[I opened a #link("https://github.com/ethereum/go-ethereum/pull/30081")[pull request] to clarify this behaviour and now this is also reflected in the documentation@noauthor_go-ethereum_2024-1.].
 Therefore, we do not know precisely which state has been accessed, which can be a source of false positives for collisions.

-We store all the accesses and modifications in a database and then query for accesses and writes that have the same state key, giving us a list of collisions.
-We then use these collisions to obtain a preliminary set of TOD candidates.
+We store all the accesses and modifications in a database and then query for accesses and writes that have the same state key.
+As in our definition of collisions, we only match state keys where the first transaction modifies the state.
+We then use the transactions that cause these collisions as a preliminary set of TOD candidates.

 == TOD candidate filtering
 Many of the TOD candidates from the previous section are not relevant for our further analysis.
 To prevent unnecessary computation and distortion of our results, we define which TOD candidates are not relevant and then filter them out.